BobPritchett/dbsc-svg/README.md

 - **Interactive Example**: Click to add control disks and visualize the resulting curve
 - **Debug Logging**: Real-time feedback and diagnostic information
 - **Pure JavaScript Implementation**: No external dependencies required
+- **Closed Shape Support**: Create closed shapes with smooth transitions by adding 'z' as the last control point

 ## Mathematics Background